OskarPetto/graphfruit/README.md

 # graphfruit
-**graphfruit** is a small graph library written in C++.
+**graphfruit** is a small graph library written in C++ that provides generic data structures and algorithms.
 It was created to learn basic C++ and to improve my knowledge in graph theory.
-By using templates **graphfruit** provides generic data structures and algorithms.

-Currently implemented algorithms:
+Data structures:

+* Union-find
+* Fibonacci heap
+* Graph
+* Digraph

+Algorithms:

 * Breadth-first search
 * Cycle detection